 The Nature Conservancy (TNC) Michigan Chapter

 The Consumers Energy Foundation provided significant funding to TNC’s Aquatic Invasive Species (AIS) Initiative.
 This TNC initiative included the development of in-depth background documents to provide decision-makers with essential foundational information to support their efforts.
 It also involved engagement of the Michigan Legislature to promote informed and scientifically-sound policy decisions.
-The initiative also developed an in-depth assessment of AIS organisms in trade that was shared with both the Michigan AIS Advisory council and the Council of Great Lakes Governor’s AIS Task Force.
+The initiative also developed an in-depth assessment of AIS organisms that was shared with both the Michigan AIS Advisory council and the Council of Great Lakes Governor’s AIS Task Force.
+(2014)

 The Munson Healthcare Regional Foundation Kid’s Creek Restoration

 The Munson Healthcare Facility in Traverse City, Michigan needed room for a new cancer wing, but building it required the relocation and restoration of a small, but important, cold water stream that supports both native trout and Great Lakes trout and salmon.
 Munson Healthcare’s “thinking out of the box” solution provided the land necessary for a new wing and relocated and restored a high-quality stream that had been severely degraded by urbanization and, in this location, ran largely underground and was covered by concrete.
 The restoration is state of the art and has produced a stream and riparian environment that is both outstanding for fish and wildlife and outstanding in its natural beauty.
-The quiet, scenic grounds are a natural sanctuary for convalescing patients and the public.
-The Consumers Energy Foundation is proud to help sponsor this project.
+The quiet, scenic grounds are a natural sanctuary for patients and the public.
+The Consumers Energy Foundation was proud to help sponsor this project.
+(2013)

 Detroit River International Wildlife Refuge and the International Wildlife Refuge Alliance (IWRA)